Why did the chicken cross the road.

 Initially, these two were actually right next to the road, a circumstance that afforded a rare opportunity to get some close-ups of a grizzly cub that I happily took advantage of 🙂

 Although the photography started with just a handful of people, it wasn’t long before the combination of bears along the road and tight shooting quarters caused the situation to become much more circus-like than I was willing to tolerate, even with a ranger there helping to control the crowd.

 I decided I’d had enough and actually made my way back to the truck and pulled away.
 However, in my rear view mirror, I noticed the crowd was breaking up just a bit.
 The bears had likely decided to go deeper into the woods.

 The thought occurred that maybe they’ll come back down in a bit, so I turned around and parked at a large pull-off that seemed to be in a strategic location.
 Before too long the bears made a second appearance.

 As misfortune would have it, I was a bit too accurate in my assessment of where the bears were going to be and I found myself standing in their direct path.
 I carefully made my way to a smarter shooting location and watched as the bears walked right over the spot I’d been standing less than two minutes before.

-They quickly made their way across the street and across the stream you see in the photo, but were diverted by a large male bison who seemed well aware of his bulky superiority – a trait he was more then willing to flaunt as he approached the mother and cub.
+They quickly made their way across the street and across the stream you see in the photo but were diverted by a large male bison who seemed well aware of his bulky superiority – a trait he was more than willing to flaunt as he approached the mother and cub.

 Once across the street, she stood on her hind legs to verify the bison had stopped the pursuit and hastily scurried up the mountain and into the woods.